cyclus/cyclus.github.com/source/user/tutorial/sim_parm.rst

     </simulation>

 **Note**: There are two blank lines between the end of the control section and end of the simulation section.
-This ection of the simulation block will hold the rest of the simulation parameter blocks (commodities, facilities, regions, institutions, and recipe blocks).
+This section of the simulation block will hold the rest of the simulation parameter blocks (commodities, facilities, regions, institutions, and recipe blocks).